Returning to Teaching

 In addition to the 10 days in University, each member of the course completes 10 days or equivalent working in schools, in either a voluntarily or paid position.
 The classroom experience is undertaken as an opportunity to develop confidence, skills and understanding.

-This part of the programme must be arranged by you and may be tailored to suit individual requirements.
 To complete the course successfully a pass in the assignment is required.
 The assignment is a reflective log based upon the ten days in school.

 Facilities